Shankar-105/Shankar-105/README.md

 ## Projects Currently i am Working On:

   Java-based console application to simulate data structures like Linked List, Stack, Queue, Trees in a simple user freindly manner you can check it out in my pinned repo's.
+  Also a Social Media Api using the fastapi web framework you can check that out in my pinned repo's.
 ---

 ## 📚 Currently Learning